Blobfolio/riprip/README.md

 riprip --passes 3
 ```

 If problem tracks remain, recheck the refined album rip with CUETools repair.
-If it's not there yet, rinse and repeat until everything is perfect, or the drive has clearly read everything it's ever going to read.
+Rinse and repeat until everything is perfect, or the drive has clearly read everything it's ever going to read.

 Good luck!